randykinne/DRW-Prospect-Reddit-Bot/README.md

 ```

 ## Contributing
 Feel free to contribute.
 When submitting pull requests, include details on changes made.

+## Future Plans
+- Changing data source information from hardcode to config.json to make program more usable for a variety of purposes
+- Adding prompts for user confirmation for various events in the program to allow user to ensure that the bot is operating correctly

 ## Examples
 Check out [u/DRWProspectBot on Reddit](https://www.reddit.com/u/drwprospectbot).

 ## Authors
 * **Randy Kinne** - *All Work* - [randykinne](https://github.com/randykinne)

 ## License
 Licensed under the [GNU General Public License v3.0](LICENSE).